 Students electing a concentration take only one school adjustment elective.
 Students have the option to take a blend of elective courses without completing a concentration.
 The entire program of study may not exceed 60 credits.

 - Addictions Counseling CADAC, LADC

 - Rehabilitation Counseling

 - Trauma Studies

-Courses - The sequence below is highly recommended.
+Courses - Please note: school-based field work is NOT available during the summer term.
+The sequence below is highly recommended.
 Take 2-4 courses/term.